2017 Chevrolet Colorado 4WD Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Chevrolet Colorado Prices - How Much is a Chevrolet Colorado?

-To avoid overpaying on a new Chevrolet Colorado, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Chevrolet Colorado, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Chevrolet always seeks to make improvements to its cars, even if the lines are among the best known in the world.
 The 2017 Chevrolet Colorado is no different, and includes more than a few new tweaks.
 The most important of these changes is the brand new powertrain.
 The powertrain was introduced in some other Chevrolet lines earlier last year, but is now being prominently featured in this truck.
 Furthermore, an optional (but recommended) upgrade to the engine is available in a 308 horsepower 3.6-liter V6 engine.

 The mid-size truck can tow an impressive 7000 pounds and can hold 1590 pounds, meaning that your weekend trips with the RV or ATV equipment in the back is no sweat.
 The car only comes in one trim option, the Base 2WD Extended Cab, but comes with multiple upgrade options.
 There is a 4-wheel-drive option available, and the option to switch the four cylinder gasoline engine for a four cylinder turbodiesel engine.
 A variety of bed types and cab types are available for customization.
 Finally, the option to upgrade the six-speed transmission to a more versatile eight-speed transmission is also there.